 How to Grill Crab Legs

-How Long to Grill Crab
+How Long to Grill Crab Legs

 How Much Grilled Crab Legs Per Person

-If you are serving the crab as the main course, I would plan on 1 1/2 to 2 pounds per person.
+If you are serving these crab legs as the main course, plan on 1 1/2 to 2 pounds of legs per person.
 Remember, you lose a lot in the weight of the shells (which are discarded).
-If you are serving as a side dish, like with my Garlic Butter Prime Rib, then you can plan around 1 pound per adult.
+Purchase extra crab if you’re worried about having enough meat for everyone.

 Grilled Crab Leg Recipe